Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/06_params.md

 params.greeting = 'Hello World!'
 ```

+Parameters must begin with `params.`, and the name the follows directly can be of your choosing.
+In this case, the name is `greeting`.

 The parameter can then be used in a channel factory (just like the hard coded string):

 ```groovy